Astramorph; AVINza [DSC]; Duramorph; Infumorph 200; Infumorph 500; Kadian; MS Contin

 - Using this drug for a long time during pregnancy may lead to withdrawal in the newborn baby.
 This can be life-threatening.
 Talk with the doctor.

-- Swallow whole.
-Do not chew, break, crush, or melt before swallowing.
-Doing these things can cause very bad side effects and death.
+- Have your child swallow whole.
+Do not let your child chew, break, crush, or melt before swallowing.
+Do not let your child inject or snort this drug.
+Doing any of these things can cause very bad side effects like trouble breathing and death from overdose.

 Long-acting and liquid products: